State-Level Recognition in Co-Curricular Excellence 2025

 This refurbishment was never merely aesthetic.
 It began with deterioration, both physical and symbolic.
 A visible crack prompted concern, and a quieter erosion of identity signalled something deeper: the fading of heritage.

-Recognising this, Mr. Mohamad Azhar, Class of ’93, saw that this was the moment to act; not only to repair, but to restore meaning.
+Recognising this, Mr. Azhar Talib , Class of ’93, saw that this was the moment to act; not only to repair, but to restore meaning.
 With support and facilitation from the Senior Assistant of Co-curricular Mr. Noor Ramdhan and final approval from HM Aimin Fadhlee, a renewal project was launched.
 Designs were created by Koleq’s own talents, Mr. Ariff Bani (Dayat), Class of ’96 and Dr. Shahril Khalid (CK), Class of ’96, ensuring this revival remained by Koleq, for Koleq.

 Then came something remarkable: an international artistic collaboration.